Language Models Don't Learn the Physical Manifestation of Language: GPT-4o and Claude 3 Started Solving H-Test but How?

-Throughout Figures \ref{fig:intrafamily} and \ref{fig:htest_lettergeo}, we have reported the seemingly unexplainable (jumping) performance improvement on \textsc{H-Test} from GPT-3.5 to GPT-4.
+In Figure \ref{fig:intrafamily}, we have reported the seemingly unexplainable (jumping) performance improvement on \textsc{H-Test} from GPT-3.5 (language-only) to GPT-4 (multimodal).
+We observe a similar improvement from Claude 2 (language-only) to Claude 3 (multimodal) in Table \ref{tab:multimodal}.
 This result is important as it shows that \textsc{H-Test} is indeed solvable (by a GPT-4-level system), but not through conventionally discussed language-only modeling techniques.

-As further detailed in Table \ref{tab:full}, GPT-4 reaches human-level performance in rhyme and repeated word tasks, while all other tested models struggle at 50\% random baseline performance.
-But considering that GPT-4 is multi-modal, GPT-4 does \textbf{lie beyond our initial claims} on \textsc{H-Test}.
+As further detailed in Table \ref{tab:full}, GPT-4o reaches human-level performance in palindrome and spelled math tasks, while all other tested models struggle at 50\% random baseline performance.
+But considering that GPT-4o and Claude 3 are multi-modal, they lie beyond our initial claims.